akkadotnet/akka.net/docs/community/community-standups.md

 ### Current Schedule

-**Standups are second Wednesday of each month starting at 12pm CST.**
+**Stand-ups are second Wednesday of each month starting at 12pm CST.**

 > [!TIP]
 > See our [schedule of upcoming 2022 Akka.NET Community Stand-ups here](https://github.com/akkadotnet/akka.net/discussions/5691).

 ## Show and Tell Presentations

-The AKka.NET team features members of the Akka.NET community at each standup, where they their stories about how they use Akka.NET at work. e call these "Show and Tell" presentations and they are featured in our Community Standups going forward.
+The AKka.NET team features members of the Akka.NET community at each stand-up, where they their stories about how they use Akka.NET at work. e call these "Show and Tell" presentations and they are featured in our Community Stand-ups going forward.

 > [!IMPORTANT]
 > Show and Tell is a great way to attract talented .NET developers in the Akka.NET community who love to work on the sorts of interesting and important problems that Akka.NET solves well.
 Use this as a platform to showcase your company and attract great talent to it!

-You can participate in the Show and Tell process by filling out this form: [Akka.NET Community Standup Submission](https://forms.gle/zR1K2pygCFhdCG7v5) - someone from our team will respond, help you with your presentation, and get you scheduled for one of our upcoming 2022 Akka.NET Community Standups.
+You can participate in the Show and Tell process by filling out this form: [Akka.NET Community Stand-up Submission](https://forms.gle/zR1K2pygCFhdCG7v5) - someone from our team will respond, help you with your presentation, and get you scheduled for one of our upcoming 2022 Akka.NET Community Stand-ups.

 ### Show and Tell Structure